nxrighthere/UnrealCLR/README.md

 ### Auto

 #### Compilation
 Create a new or use an existing Unreal Engine C++ or blueprints project.
-If you are new to Unreal Engine or coming back, please, see video [crash course](https://www.youtube.com/watch?v=3QAHSByU74M).
+If you are new to Unreal Engine or coming back, please, watch the [crash course](https://www.youtube.com/watch?v=3QAHSByU74M).
 Clone the repository or download a desirable version from the [releases](https://github.com/nxrighthere/UnrealCLR/releases) section.
 Navigate to `Install` folder, and run `dotnet run` command.
 Follow the installation instructions.
 Open the project after the installation process is complete.

 #### Upgrading
 To upgrade the plugin, re-run the installation process.
 Recompile custom code with an updated framework.